FEATURE: 12 Days Of Rockmas

-Oh, and while we’re on the subject of blasts from the pasts, The Darkness have gone and released a brand new Christmas song recently called ‘I Am Santa’ which is brimming with that wonderful retro 80’s charm and you can check out here.
+Oh, and while we’re on the subject of blasts from the pasts, The Darkness have gone and released another Christmas song called ‘I Am Santa’, which is brimming with that wonderful retro 80s charm, and you can check it out here.

 While it may not be considered very Christmassy to:

-As I Lay Dying frontman and Austrian Death Machine founder, Tim Lambesis, at least has a sense of humour and pays fitting tribute to Arnie‘s lovable yet ridiculous Christmas Farce, Jingle all the Way, with the genuinely br00tal “Who Told You You Could Eat My Cookies?”“Who Told You You Could Eat All My Cookies?”.
-However, as brilliant as that song is, it’s no way near as festive as Austrian Death Machine‘s cover of ‘Jingle Bells’, which has the added bonus of copious Arnie NIIAAAAAAHHHHHGGGG’s throughout.
+As I Lay Dying frontman and Austrian Death Machine founder, Tim Lambesis, at least has a sense of humour and pays fitting tribute to Arnie‘s lovable yet ridiculous Christmas Farce, Jingle All The Way, with the genuinely br00tal ‘Who Told You You Could Eat My Cookies?’ (here).
+However, as brilliant as that song is, it’s no way near as festive as Austrian Death Machine‘s cover of ‘Jingle Bells’, which has the added bonus of copious Arnie NIIAAAAAAHHHHHGGGGs throughout.

-So yeah, this is something a little different, but hey this is what this list is all about.
-Play it for Grandma, she’d love it, especially the Family Guy quotes, the “Brie” screams and all the lovely anal sex.
+So, yeah, this is something a little different, but hey, this is what this list is all about.
+Play it for Grandma, she’ll love it, especially the Family Guy quotes, the “bree” screams, and all the lovely anal sex.

-Oh Canada, you are truly an amazing country.
-Not many country’s would have their Christmas number 1 be a pop-punk anthem about beating carollers with a baseball bat, getting arrested and potentially suffering a festive prison rape but hey, I would take that over yet another fucking X-factor single any year.
-Full of cheeky Blink 182 boyish charm this is a sweet little song to play over and over in your head whilst putting up with the relatives.
+Oh, Canada, you are truly an amazing country.
+Not many countries would have their Christmas number 1 be a pop-punk anthem about beating carollers with a baseball bat, getting arrested, and potentially suffering a festive prison rape, but hey, I’d take that over yet another fucking X-Factor single any year.
+Full of cheeky Blink-182 boyish charm, this is a sweet little song to play over and over in your head whilst putting up with the relatives.

-You are never too old for a teeny pop punk cover of a traditional Christmas song, no matter how big of a scrooge you are.
-With a sweet little DIY video to accompany it, Amasic are drunk on Christmas Spirit and puking up joy to the world with their awesome version of ‘Rudolph, The Red Nosed Reindeer’.
+You’re never too old for a teeny pop-punk cover of a traditional Christmas song, no matter how big of a scrooge you are.
+With a sweet little DIY video to accompany it, Amasic are drunk on Christmas spirit, and puking up joy to the world with their awesome version of ‘Rudolph, The Red Nosed Reindeer’.